Take a look at our FAQs below to help you better understand how B&Y works

 As a business you may take comfort in the knowledge that many investors take an open view on the position of the business – they will back new start (NewCo) and CVAs as well as working with existing creditors and banks within the existing framework.
 We have helped numerous clients proceed confidently through the restructuring process and return successfully to a stable, well financed position and a profitable business status.

-We have helped over 100 companies enter into a CVA – a track record virtually unmatched in the UK.
+We have helped many companies enter into a CVA.
 Many of our clients had been advised to seek administration and closure; some have approached us faced with winding up petitions; yet we’ve been able to rescue them, helping them through the CVA process and back onto a more sound financial footing.

 Over the past few years HMRC have been operating a Time to Pay service for businesses who are struggling to pay their taxes on time.
 Various statistics have been offered, but one that stands out is that at its height over 300,000 businesses took advantage of this scheme.
 These were all SME’s.